 Why isn’t there much time, if any, devoted to grammar these days?
 Should there be?
 Why is grammar important?

 And boy was it horrid.
-It was one rule after another without any purpose, authentic writing, or interesting reading.
-That said, grammar is important.
+It was one grammar rule after another without any purpose, authentic writing, or interesting reading.
+Open the textbook.
+Work the exercises.
+That was it.

 Why is Grammar Important